 - what other medications you were also taking

 - any other information you feel is important

 Keeping notes and sharing them with your doctor will help your doctor learn more about how Victoza affects you.
 And your doctor can use this information to adjust your treatment plan if needed.

 Victoza is used to treat type 2 diabetes in children ages 10 years and older.
 In studies of Victoza, children had the same side effects as adults.
-But children had an increased risk for low blood sugar.
+But children had an increased risk of low blood sugar.

 For adults receiving Victoza, this side effect mostly affected those taking multiple medications for their diabetes.
-Children receiving the drug had a risk for low blood sugar even if they weren’t taking other diabetes medications.
+Children receiving the drug had a risk of low blood sugar even if they weren’t taking other diabetes medications.

 Because of this risk in children, it’s important to know the symptoms of low blood sugar and how to treat it.
 For more information on this side effect, see the “Side effects explained” section above.

 Victoza has several warnings that may affect whether you can safely use this drug.